Blake-Stanley/The-Magic-Formula/README.md

 Every company listed on the NASDAQ and NYSE is filtered through the program in Step 1, leaving only companies with a market capitalization between $200M and $200B.

-Then, this filtered list is ranked based off of earnings yield and return on capital.
+Then in Step 2, this filtered list is ranked based off of earnings yield and return on capital.
 The two rankings are added together to create a combined ranking.

 The output is the 35 stocks with the lowest combined ranking.